-Blood clotting is a complicated business, particularly for those trying to understand how the body responds to injury.
-In a new study, researchers report that they are the first to describe in atomic detail a chemical interaction that is vital to blood clotting.
+Champaign, IL (Scicasts) - Blood clotting is a complicated business, particularly for those trying to understand how the body responds to injury.
+In a new study, researchers at the University of Illinois at Urbana-Champaign have reported that they are now able to describe in atomic detail a chemical interaction that is vital to blood clotting.
 This interaction - between a clotting factor and a cell membrane - has baffled scientists for decades.